FEUP-ESOF-2020-21/open-cx-t1g5-esoflers/Development-Report.md

 ![Use case diagram](./use_case_diagram.png)

-#### **Participate in a Meeting**
+#### **Participate in a Meeting/Session**

 * **Actor:** User

-* **Description:** Each user can participate in a meeting, which can be private or public.
+* **Description:** Each user can participate in a meeting which can be private or public.

 * **Preconditions and Postconditions:** To participate in a meeting the user must be authenticated in the application.
-How ever, if it is a private meeting, the user must be invited to that meeting.
+However, if it is a private meeting, the user must be invited to that meeting.

 * **Normal Flow:**

   * In the "Schedule" page, the actor selects the meeting link to attend.

-* **Alternative Flows:**
+* **Alternative Flows and Exceptions::**

   * In the "Menu" page, the actor selects the "Schedule" page.
   * In the "Schedule" page, the actor selects the meeting link to attend.

-* **Alternative Flows and Exceptions:** Document other, legitimate usage scenarios that can take place within this use case, stating any differences in the sequence of steps that take place.
-In addition, describe any anticipated error conditions that could occur during execution of the use case, and define how the system is to respond to those conditions. (**Ocorreu-me a possibilidade de o host da meeting ainda não a ter iniciado um aviso ao utilizador**)

 #### **Receive Notifications**

 * **Actor:** User

-* **Description:** The user can receive a notification to notify them of a future meeting.
+* **Description:** The user can receive a notification to remind them of a future meeting.

-* **Preconditions and Postconditions:** To receive notification the user must be authenticated in the application, and have the phone notifications active.
+* **Preconditions and Postconditions:** To receive notification the user must be authenticated in the application, and have the app notifications active.

-* **Normal Flow:** ???????????????????????????????
+* **Normal Flow:** A Notification is shown to the user when a meeting in the user calendar is about to start.

 #### **View Personal Schedule**